asu2sh/credit-card-validator/README.md

 # credit-card-validator
-This program uses the Luhn Algorithm to validate a CC number.
-The program works for all popular cards like Visa, Amex, MasterCard etc.
+This program uses the __Luhn Algorithm__ to validate a _CC_ number.
+The program works for all popular cards like _Visa, Amex, MasterCard_.